Gum Disease Treatment in Middletown, NJ

 The second stage of gum disease is periodontitis.
 If left untreated, gingivitis develops into periodontitis.
 At this stage, the supporting bones and fibers that hold your teeth in place have been irreversibly damaged.
 The gums begin to form “pockets,” deep hollow areas around the teeth that trap food, plaque, and bacteria.
 The gums will recede and form gaps between the teeth.
 Immediate treatment is necessary to prevent further damage and tooth loss.

 The third and final stage of gum disease is advanced periodontitis.
-In periodontitis has been left untreated, advanced periodontitis will develop.
 Bacteria that was allowed to grow, spread, and cause destruction has destroyed the connective tissues and bones that support the teeth.
 The pockets that formed in the previous stage have become much deeper.
 The teeth can shift or loosen.
 Loose teeth that move around in the mouth may affect bite.
 At this state, aggressive treatment is needed to save the teeth.